baagaard-usgs/geomodelgrids/docs/user/cxx-api/serial/example-query.md

 As mentioned earlier, in this example we hardwire all of the query parameters using local variables.

-Set the parameters indicating which model to query Multiple models can be queried and they will be accessed in the order given.
+Set the parameters indicating which model to query.
+Multiple models can be queried and they will be accessed in the order given.
 Once values are found in one of the models, the rest of the models are skipped.